Habibzad/habibzad.github.io/README.md

 ## Hey, :wave:

 I’m Ahmad!
-I am a front-end developer based in Maryland, United States.
+I am a Java Full Stack developer in training based in Maryland, United States.

 Coding and reading are my favorite ways of spending my time.